Learning how to correctly thread your sewing machine allows you the creative freedom of making any outfit or accessory that strikes your fancy.

 - If your machine manual determines that your specific model requires different types of bobbins than those available at local retailers, an online dealer will be more likely to have them in stock so consult before diving into frantic maintenance work.

 - Bobbins are great because they’re inexpensive so you’ll want to have extras on hand in case one runs out.
-Don’t use the thread that’s labeled bobbin thread for regular sewing, but instead get a similar type of top-threading threads.
+Don’t use the thread that’s labeled bobbin thread for regular sewing, but instead get a similar type of top-threading thread.

 - Bobbins are only used with certain types of machines and should never be used alone without also having an upper spool or two extra ones ready at hand just in case your current supply runs dry!